 The Morrison Government has delivered on its election commitment, significantly lowering the threshold for the Pharmaceutical Benefits Scheme (PBS) Safety Net from 1 January 2020.

-This means from today, more than 1.6 million concesional and general patients will get earlier access each year to free or significanrly cheaper PBS medicines.
+This means from today, more than 1.6 million concessional and general patients will get earlier access each year to free or significantly cheaper PBS medicines.

 The PBS Safety Net eases the financial burden on Australians who spend significant amounts on PBS medicines, such as people with chronic conditions.

 Once people reach the safety net threshold, they can apply to get free or discounted PBS medications for the remainder of the calendar year.

 The safety net thresholds have been lowered from: